Isinlor/websockets/README.md

 # Installation and starting the server and clients

 You can carry out installation as well as start the server and clients by running `sh ./start.sh`.
+The logs are saved to `start.log` file.
 Installation is carried out by `sh ./install.sh`.
 The program was tested on Ubuntu 20.04 with Python 3.7.5.

 # Project structure